-- Describe EHS performance in terms of measurement and management of staff, contractors, resources and waste. - What international, national, industry or other corporate standards are used to measure this?
+- Describe EHS performance in terms of measurement and management of staff, contractors, resources and waste. - Provide examples including the benefit and wellness programs, staff resource availability, energy use, application of materials science and environmental technology, and emissions control and recycling. - What international, national, industry or other corporate standards are used to measure this?